Not an American user?

 There are currently no topics for this game.

-Kylie - the music played out of tune
+- Kylie - the music is played out of tune

-Upside down - the screen was displayed upside down
+- Upside down - the screen is displayed upside down

 - January 1990 (issue #06) - Included in the list 50 Games of the Year

 Related Web Sites

 - Gameplay overview and version comparison (Describes the main gameplay features and plot of this game and its sequel.
 The site also includes a few screenshots from the different ports of the game.)